MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

     | Spain Central  |
     | Brazil South  |

 * **Capacity Region Compatibility**: Managed private endpoints function only in regions where Fabric Data Engineering workloads are available.
 Creating them in unsupported capacity regions results in errors.
-These unsupported regions include
+These unsupported regions include:

     | Region         |
     |----------------|